exoplatform/web-conferencing/documentation/ACHITECTURE.md

 * Adding connector settings in Administrator menu - allows to add an optional button to Web Conferencing administrator page for invoking a connector settings form
 * Utility methods such as opening a new window for a call, showing messages and notices on the Platform page, finding user IM account etc.

-Use of both Connector SPI and common API will be overviewed below in 'Creating a connector' section.
+Both Connector SPI and common API will be overviewed below in 'Creating a connector' section.

 Call Connectors
 -----------

-Connector SPI requires a connector to register itself as a provider plugin(s) in Web Confrencing component in eXo container.
-This plugin implements server-side logic of provider activation and configuration.
+Connector SPI requires a connector to register itself as a plugin(s) in Web Confrencing component in eXo container.
+This plugin implements server-side logic of call provider activation and configuration.
 Next, a provider needs to be loaded and initialized in the Platform UI - this can be done by a portlet that will run for each page and initialize the provider for an user.
 At this stage provider may load its resources, call external services or make user authorization to get prepared for future calls (incoming and outgoing).

 Connector extension consists of _services JAR_ and _web application WAR_.
 Services JAR contains Java implemenation of the SPI and related resources for supported providers.
 Web app WAR contains configurations, portlets and servlets (if required) for UI with Javascript client module that implements the SPI for supported providers types.

 Where available, a call provider implements incoming call via its library or external services.
 But it's also possible to implement incoming logic using Web Conferencing core API.
-In this case need register a listener for user notification channel and provide an action when incoming call will start to show a notification and offer functionality of accepting or declining the call by an user.
+In this case need register a listener for user notification channel and provide an action when incoming call will start, show a notification and offer functionality of accepting or declining the call by an user.
-If call needs exchange extra data, such as communication establishment or network settings of the peers, it's possible to use a call channel from the Web Conferencing core API.
+If call needs exchange extra data, such as communication establishment or network settings of the peers, use a call channel from the Web Conferencing core API.
 Each connector presented in the Platform can be enabled or disabled by an administrator.
 If a connector needs additional global settings, then it is possible to provide Settings user interface which will appear for platform administrators.
 If connector has a need of instant messenger (IM) account, which will be used to sign-in an user to external service or software, then the connector can register such IM type and optionally provide an UI for its settings per user and for the platform administrators where applicable.